Rishabh471/vaarta4/README.md

 ## Introduction

-I create a full Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.
+I created a full Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.

 It is build on react, using [https://chatengine.io](https://chatengine.io)